Jezorko/Jezorko.github.io/_posts/2019-11-08-method-references-the-unpolished-gem-of-java-8.markdown

 Except…

-> Take all dogs for which not vegetarian says they are healthy
+> Take all dogs for which: not veterinarian says they are healthy

 That does not read well at all.